-The Warsaw program is a cooperative effort of four organizations: The Arizona State University Critical Languages Institute (CLI), the School of Russian and Asian Studies (SRAS), NovaMova, and SŁOWIANKA Language School.
+The Warsaw program is a cooperative effort of three organizations: Arizona State University's Critical Languages Institute (CLI), the School of Russian and Asian Studies (SRAS), and SŁOWIANKA Language School.
 You will work with staff from each of these three organizations during your time in Warsaw.

-ASU CLI STAFF
+ASU CLI Staff